potassco/clingcon/README.md

 Clingcon extends the possibilities of Clingo by (mostly linear) constraints over Integers.
+For the syntax of constraint logic programs please see the examples/ folder.
+Use the theory language description file csp.lp to enable constraint parsing.
+Call clingcon --help=2 for further options on constraint processing.
 Please consult the following resources for further information:

   - CHANGES:  changes between different releases